 The use of poison-baits is driven by the need for predator control and as a means for harvesting birds for human consumption and traditional medicine.
-Predator control using poison-baits occurs on a global scale, particularly in areas with livestock farming and game management (Graham, Beckerman and Thirgood 2005; Sotherton, Tapper and and Smith 2009).
-Poison-baiting is the most widely used predator eradication method worldwide (Márquez, Vargas and Fa 2012).
-However, poison-baits results in blanket poisoning of predators that is not target specific towards individual damage-causing predators, and can effect non-predators (Snow 2008).
+Predator control using poison-baits occurs on a global scale, particularly in areas with livestock farming and game management (Graham, et al. 2005; Sotherton, et al. 2009).
+Poison-baits gis the most widely used predator eradication method worldwide (Márquez, et al. 2012).
+However, poison-baits results in blanket poisoning of predators that is not target specific towards individual damage-causing predators, and can affect non-predators (Snow 2008).
 It is illegal to use poison-baits in many countries (see Figure 1), but migratory birds can be harmed from the misuse (not in compliance with label instructions) or abuse (deliberate or illegal use) of the baits.